-I’ve mentioned before that I don’t spend a lot of time each week planning out our lunches.
-Instead, I plan dinners that are large enough to have leftovers for us to make lunch out of the next day.
+I’ve mentioned before that I don’t spend a lot of time each week planning out lunches.
+Instead, I plan dinners that are large enough to have leftovers to make lunch out of the next day.
 On Sundays, though, I do like to make a big batch of something to supplement those leftovers at lunch.
 Lately, this broccoli salad has been on rotation (I double the recipe).

 This recipe is…. wow.
 So good.